olliephillips/slippytrumpet.io/content/posts/how-to-make-money-with-crypto-via-itos-and-tokens-part-2.md

 ]
 +++

-## It is possible to make money on Cryptocurrencies, in an interesting but short window post ITO (Intial Token Offering).
+## It is possible to make money on Cryptocurrencies, in an interesting but short window post ITO (Initial Token Offering).
 In this second of three installments we get to it!

 In [part 1 we set the scene](/2019/11/how-to-make-money-with-crypto-via-itos-and-tokens-part-1/), and I left you with this teaser - the key to this is liquidity, or rather the lack of liquidity.
 It's also about information, and we'll get to that too.

-#### Let's pick up it there.
+#### Let's pick it up there.
 What do I mean by liquidity?

 Efficient markets are those where pretty much everything is known about the value of something, and it is factored in to the price.